 Additional reporting by Alaina Cintron

 Since its rebranding as something of a community center, the Jefferson Valley Mall in Yorktown has filled its storefronts with a plethora of local and independent retailers.
-Between gift shops, salons, and trendy dining spots like the new Peekskill Brewery Pizza & Beer outpost, even longtime residents will be surprised by the new digs — and sales — on offer.
+Between gift shops, salons, and trendy dining spots like the Peekskill Brewery Pizza & Beer outpost, even longtime residents will be surprised by the new digs — and sales — on offer.
 This year, find a Holiday Pop Up Market in partnership with Westchester Blogger.
-Following Santa’s arrival, drop off the kids at the holiday party at PizZaZzles and go do your holiday shopping with over 20 special holiday vendors from which to choose
+Following Santa’s arrival, drop off the kids at the holiday party at PizZaZzles and go do your holiday shopping with over 20 special holiday vendors from which to choose.

-The Village of Pelham is home to tons of indie shops and cultural centers, so it’s no surprise it has a ton of #SmallBizSat events all on its own.
-First up, the Pelham Art Center Art Boutique is opening on small business Saturday with special deals on one-of-a-kind items from dozens of local artists and artisans.
-For the more investment-focused art collectors, the event also features a gallery of original work by emerging artists, all priced below $2,500.
-In addition the Pelham Chamber of Commerce in partnership with the Town of Pelham hosts a Winter Wonderland with an activity-packed Saturday from 9 a.m. to 5:30 p.m.
-The day starts off with pictures with Santa, followed by the Holiday Market filled with deals from Pelham businesses.
-At the gazebo, find a green screen winter wonderland photo experience, then join in on more activities, like the horse and carriage rides or the petting zoo.
+The Village of Pelham is home to tons of indie shops and cultural centers, so it’s no surprise it has a ton of #SmallBizSaturday events all on its own.
+First up, the Art Boutique Shop & Sip is opening on Small Business Saturday with activities, refreshments, and great artwork for sale.
+In addition, the Pelham Chamber of Commerce in partnership with the Town of Pelham hosts a Winter Wonderland with an activity-packed Saturday from 12-5 p.m.
+The day starts off with pictures, horse carriage rides, and a holiday market filled with deals from Pelham businesses, followed by Santa’s arrival.
+At the gazebo, find a green screen winter wonderland photo experience, then join in on more activities, like the bouncy house, face painting, or the petting zoo.
 End the day with the tree lighting ceremony and enjoy the last night of outdoor dining for dinner.